graben1437/titan1withtp3.1/README.md

 The build also runs on Hadoop 2.6.0, but has to be recompiled with that level of support, otherwise read errors occur.

-May packages used by Titan were updated to match newer versions already used in TinkerPop 3.1.
+Many packages used by Titan were updated to match newer versions already used in TinkerPop 3.1.

 Support of HBase versions prior to HBase 1.0 were dropped, as was support for Hadoop 1.